RomainSepulchre/DOTS-ECS_Experiments/Assets/Notes/EntitiesSystems.md

 ## SystemAPI

 [`SystemAPI`](https://docs.unity3d.com/Packages/com.unity.entities@1.3/manual/systems-systemapi.html) is a class that contains many static methods covering the same functionnaly as `World`, `EntityManager` and `SystemState`.
 It works in systems and `IJobEntity` (it doesn't work in `IJobChunk`) since it relies upon source generators.
+It works in both `SystemBase` and `ISystem` systems.

 **The main advantage of using `SystemAPI` is that the results of the methods will be same in both context** (systems and `IJobEntity`) which means `SystemAPI` will be easier to copy-paste between the two contexts.